• Skip to primary navigation

 That day, that night, I had no idea what our journey of mother and son would take us.
 Would you be like your older brother?
 Would you be like me?
 Like your dad?

 As you grew, I watched you closely.
-I was concerned about speech delays, what your brother struggled with.
+I was concerned about speech delays, which your brother struggled with.
 But you didn’t seem to have any issues there.
 You started talking, and I thought everything was going along the way things should.

 Then we moved to Tennessee, and as you grew from a young toddler to a preschooler, my mommy heart started to worry.
 I began to notice how hard playing with other kids was.
 Sometimes you destroyed the castles they had built out of blocks.
 Sometimes you yelled at them.
 Sometimes you hit.
 And when we asked you why you told us it was because they were doing it wrong.